CC3002-Metodologias/scrabble-nizent/README.md

 ![start1](https://github.com/nizent/images/blob/main/img3.png?raw=true)
 Once the element appears, you can drag it
 ![start1](https://github.com/nizent/images/blob/main/img4.png?raw=true)
-And you can set the constant value, by putting some text inside the textfield
+And you can set the constant value, by putting some text inside the textfield.
+Consider the next recommendations

+For Bool you must write true or false,

+For String, write whatever you want,

+For Int write a number without points (for example 123456789999)

+For Float write a number with or without points (for example, 9.999 or 9)

+For Bin write only in 1010101 format, those who starts with 1 are negative and those who starts with 0 are positive

 ![start1](https://github.com/nizent/images/blob/main/img5.png?raw=true)
 If you need to know the element value, just double click over the draggable element and then will appear a green label containing the value